MIDS-at-Duke/uds-2024-capybara/README.md

-# Effects of Virality on Baseline Per-Post Engagement Levels
+# Causal Effects of Virality on Baseline Per-Post Engagement Levels

 In the rapidly evolving landscape of digital marketing, social media platforms stand out as critical arenas for business-to-consumer (B2C) engagement.
 Companies create social media profiles, not just for presence online, but to actively engage and expand their reach to a target audience.
 This digital engagement serves as a direct channel for disseminating a company's brand narrative, aiming to capture consumer attention in increasingly crowded markets.